kaby76/Antlr4BuildTasks/Readme.md

 Language support in Visual Studio 2017 itself-- e.g. colorized tagging of the Antlr grammar, go to definition, reformat, etc.-- is a separate product, not part of the build rules for Antlr grammar files, which is what this package supports.
-You can use Hartwell’s [Antlr Language Support](https://marketplace.visualstudio.com/items?itemName=SamHarwell.ANTLRLanguageSupport) extension, my own [AntlrVSIX](https://marketplace.visualstudio.com/items?itemName=KenDomino.AntlrVSIX) extension, or another.
+You can use Harwell’s [Antlr Language Support](https://marketplace.visualstudio.com/items?itemName=SamHarwell.ANTLRLanguageSupport) extension, my own [AntlrVSIX](https://marketplace.visualstudio.com/items?itemName=KenDomino.AntlrVSIX) extension, or another.

 You can see the NuGet package in action [here on Youtube](https://www.youtube.com/watch?v=Flfequp_Dy4).